aloisorozco/aloisorozco/README.md

 About me:

-- 🔭 I’m currently working on a fantasy sports application for real-time playoffs!
+- 🔭 I’m currently working on a workout app to track your progress and push your limits!
-- 🧑‍🎓 I’m currently studying Computer Science at Concordia, graduating this semester!
+- 🧑‍🎓 I’m currently working at Dyze Design, specialized in 3D printers!
-- 🕴️ I’m looking for junior developer positions!

 Check out some of my projects: